ditesh/webutil/README.md

 The important thing to note about `-d` and `-dd` is that the numbers in the summary are reflective of the URL's analyzed.

-### Caching
+### Primed Cache

-There is an inbuilt facility to provide the exact same output, but after a certain number of reloads.
+There is an inbuilt facility to provide the summary but with a primed cached.
 This is a good way to check whether the browser is, in fact, caching the site on subsequent visits.

     # One execution
     $ ./wush reddit.com